Former Mines and Mining Development Minister Walter Chidhakwa has been banned from carrying out any Zanu-PF related activities for 14 days.

 Chidhakwa was ousted from office in November last year when President Mnangagwa announced a new Cabinet following Operation Restore Legacy.
 He was arrested on charges of corruption in December and again last month together with his former permanent secretary Professor Francis Gudyanga on a separate charges of abuse of office.

-Keith Guzah is an empowerment activist, politician and businessman from the ruling ZANU-PF party.
-He is currently the Member of Parliament for Hurungwe West Constituency as well as the acting Mashonaland West provincial chairman.
+Keith Guzah was an empowerment activist, politician and businessman from the ruling ZANU-PF party.
+He served as the Member of Parliament for Hurungwe West Constituency as well as the acting Mashonaland West provincial chairman.
 He is also a former President of the Affirmative Action Group...
 Read More About Keith Guzah

-Mashonaland West Province is one of the ten provinces in Zimbabwe.
+Mashonaland West is one of the ten Zimbabwe Provinces.
 Its administrative capital is Chinhoyi.
-It includes areas such as Kariba, Hurungwe, Makonde, Chinhoyi, Zvimba, Norton, Chegutu, Kadoma, Mhondoro-Ngezi, Sanyati and Karoi.
+It includes Kariba, Hurungwe, Makonde, Zvimba, Norton, Chegutu, Kadoma, Mhondoro-Ngezi, Sanyati and Karoi.
+It has an area of 57,441 km² and a population of approximately 1.5 million (in 2012).
+The province...
 Read More About Mashonaland West Province